Critlist/witskit/README.md

 ## 📄 License

 MIT.
-Do what you want with it—just don't sell it back to Halliburton.
+Do what you want with it.
+If you've found this repo and think it might be useful to you then we should be friends.

 ---

-Made by someone who got bored and wanted a tool to create a diferent approach to WITS data transfer.
+Made by someone who got bored and wanted a tool to create a diferent approach to WITS0 data transfer that's not mid-grade WITSML.
 If you work with WITS data, WitsKit's here to make your life less painful.